 Areas of Study

-For more information, visit the course catalog or download the graduate student handbook.
+For more information, fill out our request form, visit the course catalog, or download the graduate student handbook.

 Paying for Your Education

 An assistantship is an excellent opportunity to work closely with faculty, gain hands-on experience, and it provides a waiver of most of your tuition costs and a stipend.
 Learn more.

 You will need to be admitted by both the Ball State Graduate School and the School of Music.

 The School of Music is home to two cutting-edge recital halls, nearly 10,000 square feet of dedicated recording studio space, and a plethora of practice rooms, rehearsal spaces, classrooms, and teaching studios.
 Take a closer look.